 Spring is in the air, and so are pollen and other allergens.
 With flowers blooming and the bright sunshine in clear blue skies, one would think that everyone's excited to see the end of the cold winter months.
 However, allergy sufferers have another issue to contend with in addition to sniffing and sneezing, and that is sinus pain affecting their teeth and other symptoms.
 Here are some of the effects of allergies on your mouth and teeth

 Many allergy sufferers experience dry mouth during spring.
 It may not be caused by allergies directly but by antihistamines and other allergy medications.
 In itself, it is not a major issue, but it can lead to other complications.
 The purpose of saliva is to form a protective barrier against bacteria.
 As such, when you don't have sufficient saliva, it can result in gingivitis, bad breath, and cavities.

 Most often, allergy-related sore throat is caused by a postnasal drip.
 While this is an annoying symptom of allergies, colds, and flu, it is actually one of the body's most innovative self-healing mechanisms.
 PND occurs when congestion drains down the throat.
 It results in a sore throat, a swollen sensation, throat irritation, and often, coughing.

 Allergies often cause a sinus infection, and since the maxillary sinuses are located just above the upper molars, it is common to experience pain in the area.
-The root tips of the upper molars is a sensitive area, so when you have allergies, it is common to experience pain in your upper teeth.
+The root tips of the upper molars are a sensitive area, so when you have allergies, it is common to experience pain in your upper teeth.
 The human body increases mucus production to flush allergens out of the body, however, the excess liquid and inflammation of the sinuses cause additional pressure to build up in the head and face.
 It will pressurize the root tips of the teeth, causing similar symptoms to tooth infection.